 Alright, I know.
 It’s not my best design, but you can experiment around with a lot of other shapes.
 Using the Format tab (in drawing tools) you can mess around with a lot of options such as colors, size, shadow effects, outlines, shape fills, etc. Was that too difficult, or very different from the one below?

-Logos, as you all know, play are a major part in branding.
-A good logo can help the...
+Logos serve as a crucial element in branding.
+A well-designed logo can effectively help the public associate and...
 Read more

 2. Using Paint